Can Casual Employees Take Sick Leave?

 However, unlike other types of employment, employers pay a “casual loading” on top of your base rate of pay.
 This payment is a substitute for the entitlements that full time and part time employees have.
 As a result, you get a higher rate of pay to the equivalent full-time or part-time employee.
 However, you do not get any benefits such as sick leave.
 A casual is quite attractive for a prospective employer as they do not have to worry about entitlements such as rights to hours, notice periods and termination.
 Furthermore, an employer can claim an offset for the extra “loading” that they pay to casuals come tax time pursuant to the Fair Work Amendment (Casual Loading Offset) Regulations 2018.

 What type of leave can a casual take?

 - Two days unpaid carer’s leave

 - Five days unpaid family and domestic leave in a twelve-month period

 - Unpaid community service leave, from time to time

 Are you really a casual?

-In the cases of Bayley v Temples and Kneen-McDaid v Jaycorp Pty Ltd T/A Homestart, contracted casuals were considered as regular employees on the basis that they had a periodic employment relationship, regardless of their inconsistent hours.
+In Bayley v Temples and Kneen-McDaid v Jaycorp Pty Ltd T/A Homestart, contracted casuals were found to be regular employees.
+This was because they had a periodic employment relationship, regardless of their inconsistent hours.
 In these cases, both employees’ were claiming payment of their entitlements to annual leave.
 Of course, each case needs to be determined on their own individual circumstances.
 If you have any questions about your employment, we recommend that you speak to an employment lawyer.

 Gianluca is a legal tech intern at Lawpath.
 He is in his final year at the University of Technology Sydney studying a double degree of Communications (Social and Political Sciences) and Law.
 He is interested in the role that technology has in commercial litigation.